MitsDan/JWST-Data-Analysis/source/installation.rst

 Place data files
 ----------------

-Place the two FITS files in the default data directory:
+Place the CEERS catalog FITS file here by default (The UNCOVER catalog FITS file is already located in the /data folder):

 .. code-block:: text

    data/ceers_cat_v1.0.fits
-   data/UNCOVER_DR4_SPS_zspec_catalog.fits

 Run the pipeline
 ----------------